Bacterial taxonomy: Species concept

 Bacteria divide asexually and for the most part do not show regionalisms ("Everything is everywhere"), therefore the concept of species, which works best for animals, becomes entirely a matter of judgment.

-The number of named species of bacteria and archaea (approximately 13,000) is surprisingly small considering their early evolution, genetic diversity and residence in all ecosystems.
+The number of named species of bacteria and archaea (approximately 21,000) is surprisingly small considering their early evolution, genetic diversity and residence in all ecosystems.
 The reason for this is the differences in species concepts between the bacteria and macro-organisms, the difficulties in growing/characterising in pure culture (a prerequisite to naming new species, vide supra) and extensive horizontal gene transfer blurring the distinction of species.

 The most commonly accepted definition is the polyphasic species definition, which takes into account both phenotypic and genetic differences.

-However, a quicker diagnostic ad hoc threshold to separate species is less than 70% DNA–DNA hybridisation, which corresponds to less than 97% 16S DNA sequence identity.
-It has been noted that if this were applied to animal classification, the order primates would be a single species.

-For this reason, more stringent species definitions based on whole genome sequences have been proposed.
+However, a quicker diagnostic ad hoc method to use a purely genetic approach, including any one of: